BlueBrain/Brayns/README.md

 Brayns also comes with some already-made plugins:

-* **CircuitExplorer**: The main plugin used at BBP.
-Allows for neuronal circuit visualization and simulation rendering.
+* **CircuitExplorer**: Allows for Sonata circuit visualization and simulation rendering.
-* **DTI**: A diffuse-tensor imaging visualization plugin.
 * **AtlasExplorer**: A plugin capable of interpreting and render NRRD volumes.
-* **CylindricCamera**: A plugin that adds a cylindric camera projection for inmersive environments.
-* **MoleculeExplorer**: A plugin that adds support for XYZ and PDB files.

 ## Building